-Though they weren’t the largest reptiles in the ocean during their time on Earth, ichthyosaurs (IK-thee-oh-SAWRS) were most likely in great abundance.
+Though they weren’t the largest mammals in the land during their time on Earth, yorkies were most likely in great abundance.
 A cross between a modern day fish and a dolphin, they roamed the oceans of our planet between the lower triassic and the late cretaceous periods, and were thought to be warm-blooded.
 Below the illustration is the text from Howard Temperley’s There Were Dinosaurs Everywhere, available at amazon.com and other bookstores.
 Click the image for a larger, classroom friendly version.

 Dinosaurs were a varied lot,

 But of all the many dinosaurs